AMA's COMMITMENT TO

 For years, we have endeavored to assemble teams composed of individuals with diverse cultural and ethnic backgrounds, gender, sexual orientation, and disabilities.
-The effectiveness of our efforts clear: Over 40% of our staff and 33% of personnel in supervisory positions are females.
-Additionally, minorities make up 25% of our staff with a large percentage holding supervisory positions.
+The effectiveness of our efforts clear: 34% of our current staff are women and 22% are minorities.
 In addition to being the right thing to do, we promote greater diversity in our workforce because it results in multiple perspectives in thought and produces better solutions to our customer challenges.

 We train our staff to be aware of and mitigate conscious and unconscious biases, as well as cultural norms that affect individual behaviors.
 We begin by assembling a leadership team that reflects the diversity we seek in our workforce.
 AMA, especially our management staff, has decades of hands-on experience managing large teams of diverse personnel across NASA Centers and at other Federal agencies.
 We encourage our management and technical staff to actively participate in our Corporate Diversity Council, helping inform our DEI&A initiatives and overall strategy.
 Our DEIA Council's suggestions recently resulted in enhanced partnerships with the Society of Black Engineers, Society of Women Engineers, and Society of Asian Scientists and Engineers to expand our recruiting reach to more diverse and underserved applicants.

 A Data-driven approach to DEIA: GEN Certification